AlKhrulev/CPS510_Oracle_GUI/README.txt

 Use the query button to submit custom queries
 You will be able to see the results in a new pop-up window Press drop to erase created tables

+Clarification: Queries do not have semicolons in our text files for formatting due to our program